Infection Definitions

 - Greeks gave a new direction to medical thought

-- They rejected the supernatural theory of disease & looked upon disease as a natural process, not a visitation from the God
+- They rejected the supernatural theory of disease & looked upon disease as a natural process, not a visitation from God

 - Hippocrates initiated the application of clinical methods in medicine